 Of course, if you’re having trouble over the long term, see a medical professional.

-What are the Symptoms of Carnitine Deficiency?
+Possible Symptoms Of Carnitine Deficiency?

 Before you begin to worry that your body may not be utilizing enough L-Carnitine, know that most people are not deficient in L-Carnitine.
 Our bodies naturally produce it and it occurs in lots of foods.
 Signs of L-Carnitine deficiency vary from individual to individual.
 Symptoms tend to appear during infancy or early childhood.
-So what are the symptoms?
+So what are the possible symptoms?

 - Heart issues

 Consult with your doctor if you suspect that you have low carnitine levels.

 A diet that’s too rich in red meat, a food in which L-Carnitine occurs, may also disturb the gut biome.
 Gut health is essential to one’s mental, emotional, and physical well-being.
 Be mindful of this and beware of consuming too much red meat.4 Dr. Gundry suggests eating no more than 4 oz of red meat per day.
 Make sure any red meat you consume is grass-fed.

 Get Creative with L-Carnitine Recipes